monnierliz/monnierliz.github.io/index.md

 A Bones for Life® four-class series with Liz Monnier

-“The Movement Answer for Bone Strength and Weight Bearing Posture” September 7, 14, 21, 28
+“The Movement Answer for Bone Strength and Weight Bearing Posture” **Finding Center: A Four Class Bones for Life® Series with Liz on Zoom** December 7, 14, 21, 28, 2023
 Thursdays 12:00 noon – 1:00 p.m.
 (Eastern Standard Time) On Zoom
 Can’t make this time?
 No worries, classes will be recorded and available for 2 weeks.
 (Although recordings are not interactive, it does allow for flexibility for participation on your own time.
 I encourage you to do this if you are unable to make the Thursday noon (EST) class.)
+Classes are $40 for the four-class series.
 Bones for Life® is designed to help anyone, and everyone, use natural movements to promote bone health and strength while possibly preventing osteoporosis.
+For more information check out this link: http://movementintelligence.org/bones-for-life

 To register email monnierliz@gmail.com
 Improve bone health and strength with the gentle, natural movements guided by Liz Monnier.
 Liz is a certified Bones for Life® instructor.
 This practice has been shown to improve posture, decrease pain, and aid in the fight against osteoporosis.
 While this class is most effective with movements involving standing, walking, sitting, and lying on the floor, movement may be modified to accommodate restrictions.